turingschool/mod-0-curriculum/session3/index.md

 The <span class="vocab">driver</span> will be the person typing the commands, but the <span class="vocab">navigators</span> should be the ones who brainstorm what comes next or what to type.
 In addition to naming the steps, discuss **why** you are doing each step, or **what** exactly is taking place in each step.

 **Remember:** If you feel comfortable with git, your job is to hone your explanation and communication skills.
-Many companies in the industry that place far more weight on these professional skills than on being a technical superstar.
+Many companies in the industry place far more weight on these professional skills than on being a technical superstar.

 <div class="try-it">
   <h3>Try It: Git Review</h3>